isabella232/Unity-Simulation-Docs/doc/integrate.md

 With the DataCapture game object selected, expand Camera Sources in the Inspector window and set the size to 1 since we will only be using a single camera in this scene.
 Then, drag the Main Camera onto Camera Sources' Element 0 in the CameraGrab Script.

+### Batch Readback

+Enable this checkbox to perform readback of images in batches.
+With this, the request to readback will be queued up and processed in batch once the number of requests reaches the specified batch size.
+This has some performance benefits.
+The performance is subject to screen capture interval, resolution of the targetTexture and the rendering workload.
+Experiment with different batch size to see what suits your rendering workload.

 Create the following script in the Editor and attach it to the `DataCapture` game object.

 TestDataCapture.cs